 The schemas outlined below is one recommendation of how to configure Mixtures.
 Depending on your specific needs, an alternate design may work better for your organization.
 At the most basic level, you will need two Mixture schemas and one other schema type (could be custom entity or other) that you will categorize the ingredients of your mixtures.

 Please note, it is necessary to have parent-child entities enabled on your tenant to get full functionality of Mixtures in Benchling.
-If you are interested in migrating from batches to child entities, or enabling child entities, contact your Customer Success Representative.
+If you are interested in enabling child entities, contact your Customer Success Representative.

 A Recipe schema will capture the list of ingredients and their respective ideal quantities for a mixture.
 This will have an Entity Type of Mixture.
 The ingredients and respective quantities in the Recipe schema should represent the theoretical mixture that will be used to make a preparation of a mixture in lab.
 For example, HBS Buffer could be a Recipe.